 The date of the initial construction is unknown, but is around the late 15th century.
 At this time, the property was protected by a tower on the west side, completing its defensive position on the rocky spur.
 At the time of the French Revolution, the south facade was rebuilt in the 18th century style and then supported by two large triangular buttresses, topped with hip roofs.
 They were apparently constructed using the stone from the ruins of the medieval tower.
 The design was carefully studied as they are invisible from the inside of the house.

 The central courtyard, spanning almost 200 m², communicates with the house on the south side and with the miscellaneous outbuildings on the west and north sides.
-The outbuildings are not in a poor state of repair but they are in need of restoration.
 Opposite the house is a lovely, old, vaulted, stone cellar.
 An awning, open on to the courtyard on the west side, makes a wonderful covered outdoor eating area in the summer.
 An adjoining 40 m² room could be converted into guest lodgings.
 Electric wiring and plumbing are already installed.
 Passing by the woodshed, a few steps on the north side provide access to the barn.
 Closed by doors at each end, it is used for storing a tractor and tools.
 And lastly, the dovecote, standing on the north-east side of the courtyard, appears to watch over all the other buildings.
 This quadrangular-shaped building adjoins the other buildings.
 Its walls house 1,344 dove-holes intended for carrier pigeons, which indicates that the master of the estate once owned as many acres of farmland and could provide fertiliser for near on 650 hectares!

 The plots of land alongside the little river are naturally damp and have, therefore, been planted with poplar trees which are now a pleasure to behold.
 In contrast, the land on the hillside is composed of limestone, gravel deposits and pebbles, mixed with sand and clay, a mixture that drains easily.
 Before the appearance of phylloxera, this land was planted with Bon-Bois (Cognac) appellation vines.
 Said four hectares were analysed and found to be perfectly suited to the growing of truffles.
 Three years ago, the owners planted a hectare of land with some 250 small pubescent oak trees, an excellent species for truffle beds which likes dry regions.
 These trees are now well established and 10% of them are more than 2 metres in height.
 The first harvest is expected in 4 years’ time.
 The easy upkeep consists of keeping the grass cut and summer pruning in season.
 It would be more than possible to expand this activity over the other plots especially as the river is just a hundred metres away: a watering system could be installed in order to greatly increase production.
 And lastly, an orchard comprising thirty or so trees stands near to the buildings.
 It is planted with peach, pear, cherry, plum, fig and kaki trees.